eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 If CellProfiler installation was successful, you should see output files in the `output` folder.

-## Contributing your recipe to Bioconda

-If you would like to contribute your recipe back to the Bioconda repository, please follow the Bioconda guideline carefully.
-At step 4, you will need to fork the Bioconda repository.
-The basic workflow is:

-1. Fork the official Bioconda recipe repository.
-2. Write a recipe or start with the example template.
-3. Push your recipe to GitHub.
-This triggers the automatic building and testing of the recipe.
-4. Once test passes, open a PR.
-It will then be reviewed by other members of the Bioconda community.
-5. If the review is successful, your recipe will then get merged into the master branch.

 ## Run CellProfiler with UI
 The meta.yaml recipe above only enables you to start CellProfiler in headless mode.
 If you need UI, additional software package `wxpython` from thrid party conda channels are required.
 These channels are not maintained by biconda community.
 CellProfiler recommend "daf" channel for its UI dependencies, and the version of `wxpython` must be `3.0.2.0` for CellProfiler v3.19.